|Bridal Gown Trends|

 L-R: Claire Pettibone, Carolina Herrera, Vera Wang, Amsale.
 Photos by Peter Michael Dills/Getty Images

 Avant garde headpieces were seen on many runways, and while some may argue that these crazy loud stement pieces are just for the runways, I think that more brides should take a haute couture cue from the runways and try to rock something more "out there".
-Little birdcage veils and fascinators had their time to shine in 2012, so I hope to see more flower crowns and voluminous veils in 2013!
+Little birdcage veils and fascinators had their time to shine, so I hope to see more flower crowns and voluminous veils now!

 L-R: Monique Lhuillier, Vera Wang, Amsale, Marchesa.
 Photos by Peter Michael Dills/Getty Images